 One Field and Two Applications

-Through studies in complexity theory and it's application to the design process for projects of any scale, the nature of games has tremendous opportunities and recent manifestations of simulations, games, and workshops have allowed urban planners, designers, and architects to change the narrative while pushing big projects forward.
+Through studies in complexity theory and its application to the design process for projects of any scale, the nature of gaming has tremendous opportunities and recent manifestations of simulations, games, and workshops have allowed urban planners, designers, and architects to change the narrative while pushing big projects forward.

 The development of games whether a board game as the family's evening entertainment or an interactive workshop for design of a new city draws its roots from the same principles and the articles, projects, and research topics here are a reflection of all sides of contemporary discourse.
-The design of table top board games will be a significant theme across projects and articles (the first being Alpenrose, a ski-themed engine building Euro-style game) as will the innovations of the Dutch as they design and redesign the urban landscape.
+The design of table top board games will be a significant theme across my projects and articles (the first being Alpenrose, a ski-themed engine building Euro-style game) however this site will always have a focus on play in the design and development of urban spaces.
+Current discourse has been focused on the innovations by the Dutch as they design and redesign the urban landscape.

 Designing Alpenrose - A Ski Game